 The rest of this paper is organized as follows.
-In Section 2, we provide an overview of cellular automaton models and present some recent publications in the area.
-In Section 3, we present the proposed model.
-Some experiments that were performed are described and discussed in Section 4.
-Finally, in Section 5, we close the paper by summarizing our findings and discussing topics for future research in the area.
+In Section 2, we provide an overview of cellular automaton models, present some recent publications in the area, and introduce the proposed model.
+Some experiments that were performed are described and discussed in Section 3.
+Finally, in Section 4, we close the paper by summarizing our findings and discussing topics for future research in the area.